FilipLusnia/FilipLusnia/README.md

 <br/>

 ### Some of my projects:
-- [Portfolio] - my personal portfolio site
+- [Ingresso] - official website of the Polish door manufacturer Ingresso
 - [Project: Driver] - a site with automotive quizes, forum and level system
 - [WaveMarket] - an app that visualises hidden Spotify song features
 - [Order this, order that] - android app, providing an easy way to order and manage orders from registered users